npmhimanshu/NLP-Chatbot/README.md

 📄 Project Description
 ---
 The Intelligent NLP Chatbot is a Python-based web application that understands and responds to user queries using Natural Language Processing (NLP).
-It leverages spaCy for text processing and pattern matching, providing an interactive chatbot experience.one
+It leverages spaCy for text processing and pattern matching, providing an interactive chatbot experience.
 It also features a dynamic web dashboard built with FastAPI and Plotly, allowing visualization of user interactions and query trends for better analytics.

 ✨ Features